crocs-muni/usable-cert-validation/_guides/openssl.md

 ## Alternative: Setting an arbitrary trust anchor

 In some cases, it might be useful to trust an arbitrary certificate authority.
-This could be the case during testing, or within company intranets.
+This could be the case during testing or within company intranets.
 If we trust a CA located in `trusted_ca.pem` and other authorities located in `trusted_dir`, we can easily change the trust setting as follows:

 ```c
 /* Both the file path and the directory path can be set to NULL if they are not used */